torstenstruck/InvertOmics/readme.md

 The folder "EmplectonemaGenome" contains the scripts used for the genome assembly without scaffolding for the paper on the reference genome of Emplectonema gracile (Nemertea).
+The folder "GastrotrichaMitoGenomes" contains examples of the scripts used in the Master thesis of Susanna Ferizi.